aZholtikov/ZHNetwork/README.md

 5. Voila. ;-)
 6. P.S.
 Uncomment #define PRINT_LOG in ZHNetwork.h for display to serial port the full operation log.

+## Notes

+1. Possibility uses WiFi AP or STA modes at the same time with ESP-NOW using the standard libraries.
+2. For correct work at ESP-NOW + STA mode your WiFi router must be set on channel 1.

 ## Function descriptions

 ### Sets the callback function for processing a received broadcast message